 4. Keep the big three ultralight

 Traditional backpacks tend to weigh around 3 kilos, which comes out to around the same as your base weight.
 But you can easily find an ultralight pack, like the 45L Lightweight Hiking Backpack which only weighs around 1.7 kilos, saving you a lot of weight.
 When looking for an ultralight backpack, you should also be looking at a carry load range of about 40-55 litres.
 While they may not be as durable as a traditional backpack, with proper care and handling, an ultralight backpack is still hardy and will last you for many hikes down the road.

 Ultralight tents are a great way for you to save a lot of weight.
-Traditional tents can weigh from around 3 kilos or more, but one-person ultra lightweight tents like the Illumina X Ultralight Hiking Tent usually come in at around 1.35 kilos or less.
-Generally, the more comfort you are willing to sacrifice, the lighter your shelter will be.
+Any traditional tent weighs from around 3 kilos or more, but 1 person ultra lightweight hiking tents like the Illumina X Ultralight Hiking Tent usually come in at around 1.35 kilos or less.
+Generally, the more comfort you are willing to sacrifice, the lighter your hiking tent and shelter will be.

 iii.
 Sleeping Bags